-You can look for a job through your local Jobcentre Plus office, personal contacts, newspaper and website adverts or employment agencies.
+You can look for a job through your local Jobcentre Plus office, personal contacts, newspaper and website adverts, or employment agencies.
 Jobcentre Plus offices have Disability Employment Advisers (DEAs) who help you with your job search.
-They may be able to help with assessments and referral to schemes offering additional support, such as The Work and Health Programme.
+They may help with assessments and referral to schemes offering support, such as The Work and Health Programme.

-Visit gov.uk/work-health-programme for more details.
+Visit gov.uk/work-health-programme

-They may have information on employers who are positive about employing people with disabilities, who are signed up to the Disability Confident Scheme.
+They may also have information on employers who are positive about employing people with disabilities, who are signed up to the Disability Confident Scheme.

-Visit disabilityconfident.campaign.gov.uk for more details.
+Visit disabilityconfident.campaign.gov.uk

 If you are on benefits, you can ask your local Jobcentre Plus about how your benefits might be affected.

-- See page 24 for more organisations that can help with work, skills and training. - ° Visit gov.uk for more details.
+See pages 8 and 9 for more organisations that can help with work, skills and training.